 Think about it.
 Most of the books, poems, movies, and TV shows that you love best are the ones with which you forged an emotional connection.
 You felt like the characters were your friends, so you felt for them.
 You felt with them.

 Sounds easy, but emotionally effective writing can be a complex and difficult endeavor.
-Today’s creative writing prompts include a few simple guidelines and a list of prompts that you can use to launch a writing session that will produce emotionally compelling creative writing.
+Let’s look at a few simple guidelines you can use to produce emotionally compelling creative writing.

 Rules of the Road

 To engage a reader, we have to create scenes that are so vivid they seem real, even if they are not.
-Through scenes, imagery, and dialogue, writers can actively engage readers with what’s happening on the page.
-Here are a few tips for engaging readers:
+Through scenes, imagery, and dialogue, writers can emotionally engage readers with what’s happening on the page:

 The best writing shows readers what’s going on instead of telling them.
 If a character is sad, you don’t write, Kate was sad.
 You write, Kate lowered her eyes and swallowed hard, choking back a sob and blinking away the tears that were welling up in her eyes.

 Using imagery goes hand in hand with showing rather than telling.
 Instead of writing something like Jack’s heart was broken, use a compelling image to show the reader that Jack has a broken heart: Jack stood in the street with his hands clenched at his sides, and he watched her walk away.
 She didn’t care anymore.
-Maybe she never had.
-His entire body shook and tears streamed down his face.
+His entire body shook as tears streamed down his face.
 She had betrayed him and now he was all alone.
 It was over.